Let authenticity drive the bus

 I have an overwrought sense of justice.

-I’m a humanist.
+I’m a secular humanist.

 I’m egalitarian.